alvaropicho/alvaropicho/README.md

 - 👀 I’m interested in JSON-LD structured data
 - 🌱 I’m currently learning about JSON-LD structured data
 - 💞️ I’m looking to collaborate on offline companies that want to earn visibility and attention on online world.
-- 📫 How to reach me: email me to alvaro@seolevante
+- 📫 How to reach me: email me to alvaro@seolevante.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love art and am always mixing art in all my life areas, even in SEO